tarwn/lessthandot-hugo/blogs/content/posts/2017-06-20-mapping-complex-types-tofrom-the-db-with-petapoco.md

 ## Registering Type Mapping with PetaPoco

-Even though I&#8217;m using AsyncPoco, a fork of PetaPoco that adds await/async capabilities, the method of defining and registering type mappers is the same.
+Even though I'm using AsyncPoco, a fork of PetaPoco that adds await/async capabilities, the method of defining and registering type mappers is the same.

-I&#8217;m using the singleton registration method to register my mapper:
+I'm using the singleton registration method to register my mapper:

 ```csharp
 lock (_lock)